munificent/craftinginterpreters/book/resolving-and-binding.md

 The way the interpreter assumes the variable is in that map feels like flying blind.
 The interpreter code trusts that the resolver did its job and resolved the variable correctly.
-This implies is a deep coupling between these two classes.
+This implies a deep coupling between these two classes.
 Each line of code in the resolver that touches a scope must have its exact match in the interpreter for modifying an environment.

-I felt that coupling that first-hand because as I wrote the code for the book, I ran into a couple of subtle bugs where the resolver and interpreter code were slightly out of sync.
+I felt that coupling first-hand because as I wrote the code for the book, I ran into a couple of subtle bugs where the resolver and interpreter code were slightly out of sync.
 Tracking those down was difficult.
 One tool to make that easier is to have the interpreter explicitly assert -- using Java's assert